Rated 5 stars

 They both, however, have distinctive yellowy-gold canes that earns them the name golden bamboo.

-In North America and Europe, the species Phyllostachys nigra (shown right) is one of the most popular types of black bamboo, and this is invasive.
+In North America and Europe, the species Phyllostachys nigra (shown right) is one of the most popular types of black bamboo.
 However, there are many varieties of black bamboo that are clumping, and therefore better suited to growing for colour varieties.

 Gigantochloa atroviolacea, or Java black, is a stunning, large and thick variety that suits more tropical areas, and is a clump-forming type.